-4. If a traveler can return home from travel (domestic or foreign) but at much greater cost than usual, is the additional cost allowable on the grant?
-Does it matter if the country of origin is a country with a CDC-level warning?
+3. If a traveler can return home from travel (domestic or foreign) but at much greater cost than usual, is the additional cost allowable on the grant?

 The traveler should follow their employer's institution's policy for emergency situations.
 If there is no specific policy, the traveler should follow the common practice of the institution.
 The institution's policy or practice related to the criteria for evaluating the status and extent of the emergency and the level of relief that is considered appropriate to those circumstances should be followed.